This SEND information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice

 If a specific child has a behavioural difficulty then the class teacher will seek the advice of the SENCo.
 If the behaviour requires further attention then a meeting will be set up with the parents and a discussion of next steps will be decided together.
-An Individual Behaviour Plan will be drawn up with targets stating ways to support the specific behavioural issue.
+An Individual Support Plan will be drawn up with targets stating ways to support the specific behavioural issue.
 From this, relevant support strategies will then be put in place and reviewed.
 It may be necessary to seek support from the school Educational Psychologist who will meet with parents and observe children as necessary.

 We believe that every child should have support for whatever their specific need and as a school we want to avoid exclusion at all times.
 By promoting high levels of attendance throughout the school we believe that all children can benefit from a routine within a safe environment.
 The attendance of every child is monitored by the office.
 If your child falls below our expectation of 93% then the class teacher will inform you and ask if there are any ways we can support you to achieve a higher rate of attendance.
 The office continues to monitor lateness and any absences.
 If the level of concern continues to rise the Educational Welfare Officer may be contacted as stated in our Attendance Policy.